-As the weather gets warmer and spring turns into summer, experienced hikers and novice outdoor explorers alike flock to the woods.
-As great as it is to be outdoors, it’s imperative to have a healthy respect for the dangers that lurk in Canada’s wilderness.
+As great as it is to be outdoors, it’s imperative to have a healthy respect for the wildlife that calls the Canadian wilderness home.
 We share this land with black bears, polar bears and grizzly bears.
-The following tips will help us all enjoy the summer in peace.
+The following tips will help us all enjoy the trails, campgrounds and natural areas in peace.

 How to Prevent a Bear Encounter